 How to prepare to visit Badlands National Park in winter?

-Snow Chains, Ice Scraper, and Snow Shovel are must if you decide to visit Badlands National Park in winter.
+Snow Chains, Ice Scraper, and Snow Shovel are necessary if you decide to visit Badlands National Park in winter.
 Drive slowly and carefully.
 Pack an extra warm blanket in case your car breaks down.
-Certainly, it will be some time before you can call for help.
+Indeed, it will be some time before you can call for help.
 There is no phone coverage.
-Check more our tips on the essentials that we always pack for road trips in our Road Trip Packing List Essentials.
+Check out our tips on the essentials we always pack for road trips in our Road Trip Packing List Essentials.

-If you are planning winter hikes in Badlands or wildlife photography, pack warm things.
+Pack warm things if you are planning winter hikes in Badlands or wildlife photography.
 The frosts are strong, and there are often winds.
 Dress in layers.
-Wool thermal underwear is important in winter hikes.
+Wool thermal underwear is essential for winter hikes.
 Waterproof hiking boots with good grip or Snow Boots are a must.
 Winter down jacket, warm hat, and gloves are also necessary.
 Also, hand and foot warmers were helpful when we hiked.

 Trekking poles are also handy when hiking in the snow.